rodrigodadam/scrum-master-quiz/README.md

     ```

   - **Timer =>**
     To modify the game timer go to the function below in this file and change the **XX** to a new number.
-This number is where the timer starts countdown.
+This number is where the timer starts the countdown.
 Like if you insert 20 the countdown will start in 20 minutes and so.

     ```javascript
     window.onload = function () {